The Marketing Dashboard aggregates and summarizes marketing performance at a high level in aggregate and by channel and vendor.

 The next section displays and compares impressions, clicks, cost per thousand (CPM) and cost per click (CPC) for vendors in which we have the data available via the API integration.

-The final section contains Orders, Gross and Net Sales, as well as Gross Margin (provided SKU Costs are either in Shopify or the SKU Cost sheet) by Channel and by Vendor.
-This gives you a snapshot of the contribution each channel is making to your business.
+The final section contains Orders, Gross Sales, CPO, and CPA by Channel and by Vendor, for both first click and last click attribution models.
+This gives you a snapshot of the contribution each channel and vendor is making to your business.